 \subsubsection{SMP overhead}

 The SMP method (\cref{sec:rpt}) has a power overhead of $\sim \frac{1}{3}$ of the number of additional samples since it influences only the update GEMM.
 In \cref{fig:luqLonger} we compare LUQ with one additional sample which has $\sim 33 \%$ power overhead with regular LUQ with additional $\sim 33 \%$ epochs.
-The lr scheduler was expanded respectively.
-We can notice that even both methods have similar overhead the variance reduction achieved with SMP is more important for the network accuracy than increasing the training time.
+The learning rate scheduler was expanded respectively.
+We can notice that, even though both methods have a similar overhead, the variance reduction achieved with SMP is more important for network accuracy than increasing the training time.